LaLiga Logo

 The Grávita studio, which worked on the new visual identity of LaLiga, chose an original typeface closer to a graphic drawing than to the symbols of the alphabet.
 They used a custom font, maximally adapted to the project.
 Earlier in the logos, inscriptions were made with Futura Maxi by Victor Caruso and Orbi Sans Bold by ParaType.

-Early logo versions were very colorful and consisted of shades of blue, lilac, red, yellow, green, and brown.
-Everything is reduced to monochrome in the updated version: it is painted in coral Pantone Red 032C.
+Early logo versions were very colorful, featuring shades of blue, lilac, red, yellow, green, and brown.
+Everything is reduced to monochrome in the updated version, painted in coral Pantone Red 032C.
 This variety of red symbolizes football excitement, energy, and passion.